LLM-for-Individuals-Groups-and-Society/llm-for-individuals-groups-and-society.github.io/pages/glb2022/index.md

 Our previous call for papers can be found [here](/glb2022/call-for-papers).

 # Registration
 Please [register for The Web Conference 2022](https://www2022.thewebconf.org/registration/) to join our workshop.
-A "Monday & Tuesday only" access (100 €) would be sufficient for joining us, including for the authors who are presenting their papers.
-We do not require the authors to be registered with the "Author" pass (250 € / 300 €).
+A "Monday & Tuesday only" access (100 €) would be sufficient for joining us, including for the authors who are presenting.
+We do not require the authors to register with the "Author" pass (250 € / 300 €).

 # Schedule